alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ## Section 4.
 Using the safe haven

 ### Section 4.1.
-Readying access credentials
+Access credentials

 From the user registration process as in Section 3, you should have the following ready:
-A user name – firstname.lastname, we refer to this as [UID] below A user password – you choose this in the registration/MFA set-up process, [pw] below A safe haven internal VM IP – 10.250.sth.sth. or similar, your facilitator will pass on, [IP] below.
+* A user name – firstname.lastname, we refer to this as [UID] below
+* A user password – you choose this in the registration/MFA set-up process, [pw] below
+* A safe haven internal VM (IP – 10.250.sth.sth. or similar), your facilitator will pass on, [IP] below.
 Those can be accessed by clicking on the custom VM icon.

 ### Section 4.2.
 Logging into the Windows Azure environment